by Arthur Yorinks

 John M. is a member in The Technology and Learning Center @ the Armory's PAL After School - Fall Group 3 (2000-2001)

 I think that this book is good because it teaches a big lesson and I like this book because it is very interesting.
 This book teaches that some times good things are bad.
 My favorite part is when Al and his dog grow feathers and start flapping their wings.
 I liked the birds because they have colorful feathers.
 I think that the illustrations are very nice because they are very colorful.
-I think this story is very special because it has a lot of imagination.
-I think this book is not like any other because it is imaginative.
-This book is not the same as the other books by the same author.
+I think this story is very special and not like any other book because it has a lot of imagination.
 When I am reading this book I feel like Al.

 I think other people who like stories like this one would like to read this story because it is very interesting.
 I think that any person would like to read my story because it is very nice.